DarkStarSword/3d-fixes/README.md

 ### extract_unity_shaders.py ###
 Python script to parse the compiled output of Unity shaders and pull out all the different variants into separate files, with headers intact.

+### extract_unity53_shaders.py ###
+Variant of the above for Unity 5.3 and later.

+### extract_unreal_shaders.py ###
+This script has been abandoned due to considerable complications in the Unreal file formats.
+It can extract shader names from the Arkham Knight cooked shader cache, but probably won't do anything useful in any other game.
+Consider using the generic_shader_extractor.py script instead.

+### generic_shader_extractor.py ###
+This script can extract DX11 shaders from many games.
+It is known to work with all UE4 games, but not Unity or CryEngine games, and may or may not work with other games.
+It will not extract any additional metadata for the shaders other than what 3DMigoto can already extract, but is useful for games that only dump shaders on demand / level by level, or games that use GPU specific shaders.

 ### ddsinfo.py ###
 Decodes the header on a DDS file and possibly converts it to PNG (conversion